BE-PIN/be-pin.github.io/Appendices_text/appendix-8-1-overview-activities.md

-# Appendix C — Overview of the activities
+# Appendix 8.1 — Overview of the activities

 - **Stakeholder meeting (March 2024):** presentation and validation of the draft epidemic scenarios at a national meeting organised by the Federal Public Service for Health (~50 participants), followed by bilateral consultations.